Guide to Building A Successful Lead Nurture Campaign For Your Startup

 Not knowing which segment of the market to target has got to be one of the most common and costliest mistakes companies make when it comes to creating their nurture campaign.
 It’s not enough to simply assume that people would go and buy your products—it’s important to categorize a more general market into smaller groups of prospects who share the same interests and pain points.
 This is called market segmentation, and this strategy is helpful in establishing and understanding your prospects so that you could better address their specific needs.

-Remember, a market that is too broad might put you at a disadvantage as you will typically have lower engagement throughout your campaign as it will be too generic and too broad.
+Remember, a market that is too broad might put you at a disadvantage as you will typically have lower engagement (get the 5 tips to help boost engagement now) throughout your campaign as it will be too generic and too broad.
 You may start by organizing your market segments into market-focused groups and eventually develop it into being a market-focused business model.
 Never execute a marketing plan without researching your market segment first.
 Back it up with empirical data, and only then will you be able to develop a marketing plan or nurture campaign for the target market you have identified.

 2. Wrong Message or Storyline